Expand Your World as You Live and Study in Japan!

 Fall Semester students attend school September through January while Spring Semester students attend school April through June.
 There is a designated teacher in charge of all exchange students at each school.
 He or she places each student in a homeroom class and decides which subjects each student will take.
 In general, Japanese high schools do not offer many electives; students generally choose only between fine art, music, or calligraphy.
 Students stay in the same classroom all day and the teachers move from room to room.
 This allows exchange students to integrate quickly into the class community.
 The average class consists of about 40 students.
 Japanese high schools have three grade levels and placement is determined based on academic performance and Japanese language skills.

 The Japanese school system is more rigorous than its U.S. or Canadian counterparts.
-Students may also find that school policies are more strict.
+Students may also find that school policies are stricter.
 Students are required to wear a uniform and there are rules that dictate what is acceptable in terms of appearance regarding: hairstyle, shoes, socks, length of skirt, and use of make-up or accessories.

 Experience